srakshitha296/c-programs/README.md

 Program to display the largest of 3 numbers using ternary operator.

+Program to calculate the number of illeterate people.

 Matrix Multiplier.

 Program to display the largest among 4 numbers.

 Code to display pattern.

+Program to calculate profit and loss.

 Program to calculate the sum of 2 numbers.